Pohela Boishakh: In Dhaka

 The celebrations start in Dhaka at dawn with a rendition of Rabindranath Tagore's song "Esho he Boishakh" by Chhayanaut under the banyan tree at Ramna (the Ramna Batamul).
 An integral part of the festivities is the Mangal Shobhajatra, a traditional colourful procession organised by the students of the Faculty of Fine Arts, University of Dhaka (Charukala).
-According to the history, the rudimentary step of Mangal Shobhjatra was started in Jessore by Charupith, a community organization, in 1985.
+According to the history, the rudimentary step of Mangal Shobhjatra was started in Jessore by Charupith, a community organisation, in 1985.
 Later in 1989 the Faculty of Fine Arts, University of Dhaka arranged this Mangal Shobhajatra with different motifs and themes.
-Now, the Mangal Shobhajatra is celebrated by different organization in all over the country.
+Now, the Mangal Shobhajatra is celebrated by different organisation in all over the country.

 The Dhaka University Mangal Shobhajatra tradition started in 1989 when students used the procession to overcome their frustration with the military rule.
-They organized the festival to create masks and floats with at least three theme, one highlighting evil, another courage, and a third about peace.
+They organised the festival to create masks and floats with at least three theme, one highlighting evil, another courage, and a third about peace.
 It also highlighted the pride of Bangladeshi people for their folk heritage irrespective of religion, creed, caste, gender or age.

 In recent years, the procession has a different theme relevant to the country's culture and politics every year.
-Different cultural organizations and bands also perform on this occasion and fairs celebrating Bengali culture are organized throughout the country.
+Different cultural organisations and bands also perform on this occasion and fairs celebrating Bengali culture are organised throughout the country.
 Other traditional events held to celebrate Pohela Boishakh include bull racing in Munshiganj, Boli Khela (wrestling) in Chittagong, Nouka Baich (boat racing), cockfights, pigeon racing.